 The last pro was bullshit

 Let’s just debunk this myth right here, right now.
 Just in case you were confused before, we’ll be more explicit: the die has been cast.
 Guys always say, “Oh, I’ll just have a longer engagement, because then I still have time to back out.”
 It never happens.
 If you want to push things off, the time to do that is before she forces you to pop the question.
-(Click here for how to delay an ultimatum.)
+Trust us, we have dealt with ultimatums.

 In a nutshell?
 More time being engaged doesn’t give you any more freedom; it means you waste more time planning a wedding.
 Think about it.